jaceva/react-challenge/instructions.md

 - Make `props` a function parameter
 - Use the `map()` method on the array prop
 - The `map()` callback function should have an object from the array as the first parameter and that object's index as the second parameter
-- The callback should return a `Tile` component with the data object added to `props` and set the component `key` to the index
+- The callback should return a `Tile` component with the object parameter passed as a prop and the index parameter used as the component's `key`.

 ### Task #6